-What are SQL Window functions and How are they different from Aggregate functions? - AI HintsToday
+What are SQL Window functions and How are they different from Aggregate functions? - HintsToday

 What are SQL Window functions and How are they different from Aggregate functions?